£1million Community Match Funding Scheme

 Applications accepted into the scheme will benefit from County Council funding up to 50% of the total cost (ex VAT) with a ceiling of £1,650 per superfast premise passed.
 Examples are shown below:

-funding of £250 per premise, requiring the community to add £250 per premise.
+funding of £250 per premises, requiring the community to add £250 per premises.

 If necessary, communities will be responsible for their own VAT contribution.

 The match funding scheme is designed to extend coverage within the existing programme.
 Delivery timescales for match funded solutions will be dependent on integration with the existing programme timetable.
 Installing the broadband infrastructure will typically take around 12 months after contract signature.

 The scheme aims to support proposals that serve additional premises and new areas in the final 2.6%; it will not be used to accelerate delivery timescales for communities already planned within the delivery programme.